Location:Rolleston Street, Mount Cook, Wellington, Wellington

 Rolleston will replace 54 old apartments which did not meeting healthy homes standards.
-All homes will be for public housing and will include 20 Single-Site Supported Housing homes
+All homes will be for public housing and will be supported by 24/7 Single-Site Supported Housing service.

 Alongside these homes we’re also linking with residents, community groups, stakeholders and partners to grow a supported and connected wider community in this part of the city – which has a rich history of providing key worker and social housing for people in central Wellington.